nusantara-self/thehive-templates/External Integrations/Proofpoint/README.md

 ### Method 3: External scripts

-You can build orUse a lightweight connector that polls or subscribes to Proofpoint APIs/webhooks and creates **TheHive Alerts** in real time.
-Make sure to customize alerts title, description, tags, observables extraction and TTPs as needed.
+You can build or use a connector that polls or subscribes to Proofpoint APIs/webhooks and creates **TheHive Alerts** in real time.
+Make sure to customize alerts title, description, tags, observables extraction, custom fields and TTPs as needed.

 ## Analyzers
 Cortex analyzers enrich investigations in TheHive with contextual data from the product APIs.